Yang Hong-seok (basketball)

 Yang Hong-seok (born July 2, 1997) is a South Korean basketball player.
-He plays for Korean Basketball League team Suwon KT Sonicboom and the South Korean national team.
+He plays for Korean Basketball League team Changwon LG Sakers and the South Korean national team.

 Early life

 Born and raised in Jeonju, Yang moved to Busan as a middle school student.
 He caught the attention of college recruiters after leading his high school basketball team to stellar results in various high school tournaments.
 As he was much taller than his peers, he played as a center and only converted into a forward in college.

 College career

 Yang chose Chung-Ang University over traditional powerhouses Yonsei University and Korea University.
 The unfancied Chung-Ang team managed to finish runners-up in the U-League table and were knocked out of the play-offs in the semi-final stage.
 Despite being passed over for the College Rookie of the Year Award, Yang drew attention as the only freshman to average 20 or more points.
 He averaged 26.7 points, 2.4 assists and 2.9 steals.

 His performances did not go unnoticed by national team selectors and he was called up to the senior national team for the 2017 William Jones Cup and FIBA Asia Cup.
 He chose to declare eligibility early, joining the 2017 KBL rookie draft.